Analyzing your data with Apache Superset

 In the Add Database dialog box, enter a value for Database Name.

+To connect to the database, you need a database user with a password.
 Enter the connection string for your cluster in the SQLALCHEMY URI field, using the following format:

 Your password is always encrypted before storage and never leaves your cloud environment.
 It's used only by the Superset software running in your BigAnimal infrastructure.
 As a defense-in-depth mechanism, we recommend using a Postgres user dedicated to Superset with a minimal set of privileges to just the database you're connecting.
-Never use your edb_admin user with Superset.
+Never use your edb_admin superuser or equivalent user with Superset.

 Check the connection by selecting Test Connection.
 Select Add if the connection was successful.